ankumar/architecture/README.md

  I shared this internally within the company & was quite surprised with People at every level relating, liking & reacting to this exchange.
 This literally started the journey around 2 Takeaways in the exchange.

 1. Framing & Asking the right question.
-2. Finding the right Answer is **Process, Perspectives, Wisdom & Sharing**, especially shared Generosity from Tech community.
+2. Finding the right Answer is **Process, Perspectives, Wisdom & Sharing**, especially shared Generosity from the Tech community.

 --